neunhoef/DataProtector/DataProtector.md

     |48 |385.2   8.02|14202   295| 8.62  0.17| 81.0   1.6|488.4 10.17
     |64 |375.1   5.86|14196   221| 8.91  0.13| 79.2   1.2|508.3  7.94

+The first column is the number of reader threads, in each of the five following columns there is first the total number of reads in all threads in millions per second and then the same number divided by the number of threads, which is the total number of reads per second and thread.
 The results have some random variation and are very similar when using the `clang` compiler.

 One can see that both the hazard pointers in the `DataGuardian` class and the `DataProtector` class scale well, until the number of actual